pointel-com-br/www.pointel/public/pibook/Língua Inglesa - Resolução de Provas.md

 renda
 significativa para os cuidadores de árvores.

-Item.
 8. Foster strong local partnerships for longer-term impact.
 Across all examples, maintaining strong local partnerships and disseminating the technology through trusted individuais in the